-- HIV reverse transcriptase (RT) remains a key molecular target and a cornerstone for HIV therapy. - Yale researchers have identified catechol diether derivatives as novel, potent anti-HIV agents. - These compounds are new non-nucleoside RTinhibitors (NNRTIs) that address continuing issues: - o concerning the possible emergence of new viral strains - improved dosing - long-term tolerability - safety - YV5753 is the most potent anti-HIV agent with activity towards wild-type HIV-1; it inhibited replication of HIV-1 in infected human T-cells with an EC50 of 55 picomolar. - YV5753 is 10 times more potent than any NNRTI reported to date, including the newest FDA-approved drug, rilpivirine. - Development of the catechol diethers can be expected to yield compounds with high therapeutic potential with low toxicity leading to a very high therapeutic index. - Issued US Patent & Reference
+- HIV reverse transcriptase (RT) remains a key molecular target and a cornerstone for HIV therapy. - Yale researchers have identified catechol diether derivatives as novel, potent anti-HIV agents. - These compounds are new non-nucleoside RTinhibitors (NNRTIs) that address continuing issues: - o concerning the possible emergence of new viral strains - improved dosing - long-term tolerability - safety - YV5753 is the most potent anti-HIV agent with activity towards wild-type HIV-1; it inhibited replication of HIV-1 in infected human T-cells with an EC50 of 55 picomolar. - YV5753 is 10 times more potent than any NNRTI reported to date, including the newest FDA-approved drug, rilpivirine. - Development of the catechol diethers can be expected to yield compounds withhigh therapeutic potential with low toxicity leading to a very high therapeutic index. - IP: issued US patent: 9,487,476